 - 1. In-depth description of the place/space, including structures, landscape elements, natural or man-made objects, the "feeling" of the place, etc. - 2.
 IF YOUR SITE IS SAFE TO SOCIALLY DISTANCE, AND THERE ARE OTHER PEOPLE THERE: Observe and note descriptions of the people, including demographics, comportment and dress, interactions amongst people, expressions of emotions or moods, etc. - 3.
 IF YOU CHOOSE A SITE WHERE THERE ARE NO OTHER PEOPLE: Closely observe the environment, paying attention to the ways that plants, insects, and/or animals interact within the space; the topography of the space; how "culture" and "nature" interact, etc. - 4.
-Use the anthropological concept of "culture" as described in the lesson content and the text to discuss the cultural function, significance, or meaning(s) of this space/place.
-To do this well, you must first describe/define the concept of culture itself. - 5.
+Use the anthropological concept of "culture" as described in the lesson content and the text, with particular attention to the "attributes" of culture, to discuss the cultural function, significance, or meaning(s) of this space/place.
+To do this well, you must first describe the relevant attribute(s). - 5.
 Reflections on your experience of this activity-Did you interact with your environment or did you mostly only observe?
+What did you learn about this space/place seeing it from an anthropological point of view?
 Did it seem strange to be an observer?
 Why or why not?

 Keep in mind, the more descriptive detail, the better!
 Help your reader draw a picture in their mind.
+Your submission will be evaluated for thoroughness and attention to detail.

-Parameters for the assignment:
+Parameters for completing this assignment:

 - Select a SAFE location where you are able to safely socially distance.
 Outdoors is preferable. - Please do not select a location or event on campus, and I would prefer that this study take place outside of any coffee shops, bars, or other "hangout" spots that you already frequent.
-Choose some place or event that is different for you, it will make this project considerably more interesting! - Keep in mind you need to be in the space for at least an hour, so do not select a location where this would be difficult or inappropriate to do. - Wherever you choose, please be respectful of the people who are there. - Make sure that the site is safe and please be aware of your surroundings.
+Choose some place or event that is different for you, it will make this project considerably more interesting! - Keep in mind you need to be in the space for at least an hour, so do not select a location where this would be difficult or inappropriate to do.

+- Wherever you choose, please be respectful of the people who are there. - Make sure that the site is safe and please be aware of your surroundings.

 VI.
-Ethnographic Interview and Report (250 points)
+Ethnographic Interview and Report (200 points)